DNA64/game-and-watch-noob-installer/README.md

 - Kali Linux
 - etc..

+# Issues

+- I haven't added in any support for CFW (Custom Firmware), so you'll still need to [follow the instructions here](https://github.com/sylverb/game-and-watch-retro-go#custom-firmware-cfw) carefully.

 # TLDR;

 Make both `.setup.sh` and `lcdsetup.sh` scripts executable and run in that order. lcdsetup is optional if you don't want G&W/LCD titles.